eighteyes/tt-rules/manual.md

 ## Minion Orders:
-Build (Hex) - Conflict happens when building on same hex Attrition - Add +1 to any stat for all conflicts and challenges this turn.
+Build (Hex) - Conflict happens when building on same hex Move Child - Bring a child token from one cage / pit to another.
+1 Child per Worker Attrition - Add +1 to any stat for all conflicts and challenges this turn.
 Attrition sacrifices the Minion token.
 (Opt: Only private Minions can be used for Attrition)